Up Up Home Home

 This feature allows BoxStar to control VDR by passing translated key or remote control presses to VDR via its remote plugin or its SVDRP interface (using the HITK command) while running xine or similar for watching VDR's output.
 To exit VDR mode use the "Power" button.

 Using SVDRP is not recommended because it can only support one client at a time so you won't be able to use boxstar at the same time as vdradmin for instance.
-On the other hand the remote plugin stops responding every so often and you have to keep exiting to boxstar and reentering VDR mode.
+On the other hand I have found that the remote plugin stops responding every so often and had to keep exiting to boxstar and reentering VDR mode - especially if I press the red button to show progress when playing back a recording.
+Setting a short timeout should alleviate this problem.

 <viewer>

 If this tag is present its contents are treated as a command to run to watch VDR's output.
 It will simply be killed when you press the Power button.
-If the tag is empty the default value is "xine vdr:/tmp/vdr-xine/stream#demux:mpeg_pes".
+If the tag is empty the default value is "xine xvdr://localhost:37890" which is suitable for connecting to VDR's xineliboutput plugin on the same machine.
+Note that this default has changed; it used to use the xine device plugin.

 <remote>

-Use this tag if you want boxstar to control VDR via the remote plugin.
+Use this tag if you want boxstar to control VDR via the remote plugin (preferred).
 It takes these attributes.

 host